Zay-Yar-Htay/Pizza-Sales-Analysis/README.md

 * **Large Pizzas Reign**: Large pizzas dominate both in revenue and total units sold, reflecting strong demand for this size.
 * **Medium Follows Suit**: Medium-sized pizzas are the second most popular choice, generating substantial revenue and sales.
 * **Limited Demand for Larger Sizes**: Extra Large and Double Extra Large pizzas have lower revenue and sales volume, suggesting a lesser demand for larger-sized pizzas.

+## Recommendation
+1. Leverage Popular Hours for Promotions: Capitalize on the peak ordering times during lunch hours, especially between 12:00 PM to 2:00 PM on weekdays.
+Consider launching targeted promotions or special deals during these hours to attract more customers and increase sales further.
+Promotions could include lunchtime combos or discounts for orders placed during these busy periods.
+2. Menu Optimization for Sales Boost: Highlight top-performing pizzas like "The Classic Deluxe Pizza" in marketing campaigns and promotions to maximize their sales potential.
+Conversely, evaluate the under-performing "Brie Carre Pizza" for potential menu adjustments or promotional efforts to enhance its appeal.
+This could involve tweaking the recipe, adjusting pricing, or launching limited-time offers to encourage customers to try it.
+3. Promote Popular Pizza Categories: Given the dominance of classic pizzas in both revenue and sales, prioritize promoting this category through targeted marketing efforts.
+Consider bundling classic pizzas with complementary side dishes or beverages to create appealing meal deals for customers.
+Additionally, focus on promoting veggie and supreme pizzas, which also exhibit consistent performance, to cater to diverse preferences and increase overall sales.
+4. Optimize Pizza Size Offerings: Since large pizzas are the most popular choice among customers, ensure that promotional offers and deals prominently feature this size option.
+Consider introducing value packs or family-sized meal deals centered around large pizzas to encourage upselling and increase average order value.
+Meanwhile, monitor demand for extra-large and double extra-large pizzas and adjust inventory levels accordingly to minimize waste and optimize profitability.
+5. Seasonal Promotions for Revenue Boost: Analyze sales data to identify seasonal trends and leverage this information to plan targeted promotions throughout the year.
+For instance, capitalize on the high demand for pizzas during peak months like July, May, March, and November by launching seasonal campaigns or limited-time offers tailored to customer preferences during these periods.
+Additionally, consider introducing special promotions or menu items aligned with holidays or events to drive sales during specific seasons.
+6. Continuous Monitoring and Adaptation: Regularly review sales data and customer feedback to monitor the effectiveness of promotions, menu changes, and marketing strategies.
+Stay agile and be willing to adjust tactics based on evolving customer preferences, market trends, and competitor activities.
+By maintaining a data-driven approach and actively responding to insights, the business can sustain growth and maintain its competitive edge in the pizza industry.

+Conclusion : By combining MySQL for database operations and Power BI for visualization and reporting, this project demonstrated an effective approach to analyze and visualize datasets, uncover insights, and communicate findings to stakeholders.
+The methodology followed in this project can be applied to various domains and datasets to drive data-driven decision-making and business intelligence initiatives.